nuu-engineering/Elixir-Style-Conventions/README.md

     end
     ```

-1. Si la unión de tipos es demasiado larga para caber en una sola línea, añade una nueva línea e indenta un nivel más para mantener los tipos alineados. / If a union type is too long to fit on a single line, put each part of the type on a separate line, indented one level past the name of the type.
+1. If a union type is too long to fit on a single line, put each part of the type on a separate line, indented one level past the name of the type.

     ```elixir {.line-numbers}
-    # No recomendado / Not preferred
+    # Not preferred
     @type long_union_type :: some_type | another_type | some_other_type |
     a_final_type

-    # Recomendado / Preferred
+    # Preferred
     @type long_union_type ::
             some_type
             | another_type